georgescutelnicu/Flask-Blog/README.md

 <br>
 User authentication is implemented using password hashing for security, and routes are protected with login-required decorators to ensure authorized access.
 The application's features empower users to interact with the blog content seamlessly.
 <br><br>

-To run the project locally, clone the repository, set up the required dependencies using ``` pip ```, and configure your database.
+To run the project locally, clone the repository, set up the required dependencies using ```pip``` , and configure your database.
 Then, run the Flask development server to see the blog in action.
 <br><br>
-<u>Preview:</u>
+<ins>Preview:</ins>
 <br>
 <br>
 <br>